 Within the year, the Jesuits left Assumption and relinquished control of the College to the diocese.
 Father Joseph Malbos C.S.B., the first Basilian president of the new College, succeeded the Jesuits but stayed for only one year.
 The year of Father Malbos’s presidency was most significant for the College since he had the foresight to have the College incorporated by an Act of the Parliament of Upper Canada, which received Royal Assent, August 16, 1858.
 The Act of Incorporation provided an anchor of stability for the fledgling College as Benedictines, Jesuits and diocesan clergy, successively, assumed direction of the College over the next twelve years.

-In 1934 the Sisters of the Holy Names of Jesus and Mary affiliated Holy Names College with Assumption College which enabled Assumption to become co-educational.
-Although Holy Names College closed in 1962 the Sisters continued to teach at Assumption College and Assumption acquired and renamed the women’s residence, Electa Hall.
+In 1934, the Sisters of the Holy Names of Jesus and Mary affiliated Holy Names College with Assumption College which enabled Assumption to become co-educational.
+Although Holy Names College closed in 1962 the Sisters continued to teach at Assumption College and Assumption acquired and renamed the women’s residence, Electa Hall, in honour of Sister Mary Electa, SNJM, first dean of Holy Names College (1934 – 1950).

 Bonitatem et Disciplinam et Scientiam Doce Me